 Chelsea has included pages about emotional topics that you really need to consider.
 You can't turn back the clock and tell people things that you always wanted to.
 Take action today to make sure you have no regrets.

-That's what the ICE Binder is all about–making sure your loved ones have access to, not just your belongings, but to important memories they shared with you as well.
+That's what the ICE Binder is all about–making sure your loved ones have access to your life.
+Not just your belongings, but to important memories they shared with you as well.

 Why wouldn’t you?
 If you want a way for your family to be able to organize all your assets without a hassle in case the worst happens, the ICE Binder is perfect.
-It gives you peace of mind and is inexpensive compared to the hours it could take you to create your own.
+It gives you and your loved ones peace of mind.
+And in the end, that's the most important legacy you can leave.

 Get started on your ICE Binder here.
 Use the coupon code CHOOSEFI for 20% off.

 - Losing A Loved One: The Importance Of A Financial Legacy Binder